 AI Model Configuration

 HitKeep can use an optional AI model for features that need structured summarization or recommendation copy.
-The first feature is Opportunity Recommendations.
+The first saved-output feature is Opportunity Recommendations.

 AI is off by default.
 HitKeep Cloud manages the model route for cloud customers.
 Self-hosted operators choose the HitKeep provider/model route and local budget settings through HITKEEP_AI_* variables.
 Provider credentials are resolved by the wrapped goAI provider, so set the provider’s own environment variables for keys, base URLs, or platform credentials unless you are using a HitKeep-specific override.